-Snoqualmie Ice Cream is a Washington legend - 2019's best
+Snoqualmie Ice Cream is a Washington legend - 2019's BEST

-SNOHOMISH COUNTY, Wash. — Snoqualmie Ice Cream was voted Best Ice Cream in 2019's Best of Western Washington viewers choice poll.
+SNOHOMISH COUNTY, Wash. — Snoqualmie Ice Cream was voted Best Locally Made Ice Cream in 2019's Best of Western Washington viewers choice poll.

 The adorable pints are recognizable in every freezer aisle.
 Even the name is truly Washington - Snoqualmie Ice Cream.
 Chances are, you've had a scoop- and if you haven't, get on it.